jennifer-hemmens/publish/presta/new/add-payment-methods.md

     local legislation before applying a surcharge.
 6. Scroll down to the bottom of the page and click **Save**.

-After enabling your payment methods, you can [run test payments](run-test-payments) to make sure they're working as intended.
+After enabling your payment methods, you can drag-and-drop them to change their display order in your checkout, and you can [run test payments](run-test-payments) to make sure they're working as intended.